Active Setup Explained

-This is a summary of my experience with Active Setup combined with the information I could find on the internet.
+This is a summary of my experience with Active Setup combined with what I could find on the internet.
+The information applies to older and current versions of Windows, up to and including Windows 7, Windows 10, Server 2016, Server 2019.

 Active Setup is a mechanism for executing commands once per user early during logon.
 Active Setup is used by some operating system components like Internet Explorer to set up an initial configuration for new users logging on for the first time.
 Active Setup is also used in some corporation’s software distribution systems to create an initial customized user environment.
 To understand why such a mechanism is necessary we need to take a step back.